During a Crisis: Social Media Strategy Guidelines

 5. Is social media the most effective tool for communicating the information to them?

-3. Ensure Crisis Management Team knows their roles and are in-sync.
-This specifically includes coordinating information and receiving updates, creating content for new posts, approve or obtain approvals from higher authorities as necessary, and monitoring social media
+3. Ensure the crisis management team knows their roles and is in alignment.
+This specifically includes coordinating information and receiving updates, creating content for new posts, approving or obtaining approvals from higher authorities as necessary and monitoring social media.

-4. Quality check each post for tone, grammar, content, and adherence to guidelines for release and DoD policy before posting to the appropriate platform(s)
+4. Complete a quality check of each post for tone, grammar, content and adherence to guidelines for release and DoD policy before posting to the appropriate platform(s).

 4. Remember who’s listening.
 Continue asking: